How to use StreamField in Wagtail

 2. Chooser Block, which is for object selection.
 For example, PageChooserBlock, ImageChooserBlock.

-3. StructBlock, which works like dict (Object in js), which contains fixed sub-blocks.
+3. StructBlock, which works like dict (Object in js) and contains fixed sub-blocks.

-4. StreamBlock, ListBlock, which works like list (Arrays in js), which contains no-fixed sub-blocks.
+4. StreamBlock, ListBlock, which works like list (Arrays in js), and contains no-fixed sub-blocks.

 Body